siriusctrl/UniPublic/COMP90020 DA/Distributed Transactions.md

     - In the **<u>first phase</u>** of two-phase commit protocol
   - Global validation needed
     - Serialize across servers
-  - May result in a deadlock
+  - May result in a (commitment) deadlock
     - As different server could validate different transaction at same time, where they may interleaving with each other
     - Independent servers may schedule transactions <u>**in different order**</u> as well
     - <img src="assets/image-20200626160703648.png" alt="image-20200626160703648" style="zoom:67%;" />

   - Global validation needed
     - Some premise that we made for single server optimistic concurrency control does not hold
+      - We need to both check rule 2 and rule 3 in backward validation for example.
     - There may be conflict between the transaction which currently being validation